Fort Worth Outdoors Scene: 8 Must-do Recreational Activities

 Want to meet locals?
 Head to Sundance Square, a 35-block attraction packed full of shops, art galleries, theaters and nightlife.
 During the day, walk the streets and browse retailers.
 At night, see a show or dine outdoors to sample some of the best after-hours attractions in the state.

 For added fun, plan a trip around a signature event.
-Sundance Square hosts food and wine events, music festivals, holiday celebrations, yoga classes, art shows and more.
+Sundance Square hosts food and wine events, music festivals, holiday celebrations, yoga classes and art shows.
 One of the largest is Fort Worth Arts Festival, which occurs over four days and welcomes 300 live performances and 200-plus juried artists.

-Learn more about the Fort Worth outdoors scene and find more exciting things to do.
+Learn more about the Fort Worth outdoors scene and find exciting things to do.